 The fair market value of FactSet's cash and cash equivalents and investments at August 31, 2019 was \$385.6 million.
 The Company's cash and cash equivalents consist of demand deposits and money market funds with original maturities of three months or less and are reported at fair value.
 The Company's investments consist of both mutual funds and certificates of deposit as both are part of the Company's investment strategy.
-These mutual funds and certificates of deposit are included as Investments (short term) on the Company's Consolidated Balance Sheets as the mutual funds can be liquidated at our discretion and the certificates of deposit have original maturities greater than three months, but less than one year.
-The mutual funds and certificates of deposit are held for investment and are not considered debt securities.
+These mutual funds and certificates of deposit are included as Investments (short term) on the Company's Consolidated Balance Sheets as the mutual funds can be liquidated at our discretion and the certificates of deposit are held for investment and are not considered debt securities.
 It is anticipated that the fair market value of the Company's cash and cash equivalents and investments will continue to be immaterially affected by fluctuations in interest rates.
-Preservation of principal is the primary goal of FactSet's cash and cash equivalents and investment policy.
-Pursuant to the FactSet's established investment guidelines, the Company tries to achieve high levels of credit quality, liquidity and diversification.
+Preservation of principal is the primary goal of FactSet's cash and cash equivalents and investment guidelines, the Company tries to achieve high levels of credit quality, liquidity and diversification.
 The Company's investment guidelines do not permit FactSet to invest in puts, calls, strips, short sales, straddles, options, commodities, precious metals, futures or investments on margin.
 As the Company has a restrictive investment policy, its financial exposure to fluctuations in interest rates is expected to remain low.
 The Company does not believe that the value or liquidity of its cash and cash equivalents and investments have been significantly impacted by current market events.